 - Because the leaves on the bottom can burn while the filling cooks, put a plate or wooden souvlaki skewers in the bottom of a heavy-bottomed pot (see tip below).
 The plate should fit snugly in the pot.

 - If there are unused leaves or leaves that were torn and not used during the filling process, put them on the plate or on top of the skewers.
 Place the dolmathakia on top, packing them closely together (not squashed), seam side down, so they don't unroll during cooking.
-Layer them until all are in the pot (2 to 3 layers are best, but no more than 4 layers).
+Layer them until all are in the pot (two to three layers are best, but no more than four layers).
 Place several unused leaves over the top.

 - If preferred, you can use a pressure cooker.
 No plates are needed but do use the skewers in the bottom.
 Pack the dolmathakia into the pressure cooker, add the 2 cups of water, close and cook for 15 to 20 minutes at the first pressure mark.

-Individual servings of dolmathakia are 4 to 5 pieces on small plates as an appetizer; however, they can also be eaten as a side or main dish (especially when larger leaves are used).
+Individual servings of dolmathakia are four to five pieces on small plates as an appetizer; however, they can also be eaten as a side or main dish (especially when larger leaves are used).
 Serve dolmathakia warm or at room temperature with avgolemono (egg and lemon sauce), lemon wedges, tzatziki or plain yogurt on the side.

-These will keep well in the refrigerator for about 5 days.
-First drizzle olive oil on top and cover to store.
+These will keep well in the refrigerator for about five days.
+Drizzle olive oil on top and cover to store.
 Return to room temperature before serving.
 They can also be frozen.
-If you do freeze, reheat in the microwave or by steaming and serve warm.
+If you do freeze them, reheat in the microwave or by steaming and serve warm.
 Don't just thaw and eat.

 - If you don't have skewers or a plate that fits the bottom of the pot, line the bottom of the pan with unused or torn leaves.

-- To make as a main course, use larger grape leaves and increase the amount of filling in each leaf to 1 tablespoon.
+- To make stuffed grape leaves as a main course, use larger grape leaves and increase the amount of filling in each leaf to 1 tablespoon.